iliescua/robofriends/README.md

 # RoboFriends React Website

-To run project you will need to clone the repo then:
+To run project you will need to clone the repo then run:

-run
 ### `npm install`

-followed by running
+Then run:
 ### `npm start`